EPICLab/synectic/ARCHITECTURE.md

 [Redux](https://redux.js.org/) is a predictable state container for JavaScript apps.
 Redux is a small library with a simple, limited API designed to be a predictable container for application state.
 It operates in a similar fashion to a [reducing function](https://en.m.wikipedia.org/wiki/Fold_(higher-order_function)) (a functional programming concept).
 Redux combines with React to allow for separation between state and user interface, with Redux handling state management and React resolving the presentation of state within a user interface.

 Synectic uses Redux to manage stateful data about content that is displayed within React components in the user interface.
 For example, the state of code in a Code Editor card is managed through Redux and displayed in a React component element.
+Synectic follows the [Redux Toolkit](https://redux-toolkit.js.org/), which bundles the [`redux`](https://github.com/reduxjs/redux) core, [`redux-thunk`](https://github.com/reduxjs/redux-thunk), [`reselect`](https://github.com/reduxjs/reselect), and [`immer`](https://github.com/mweststrate/immer) modules and default configurations to simplify store setup, creating reducers, immutable update logic, combined as a strongly-typed infrastructure library.

 Synectic also uses the `redux-thunk` middleware to allow writing action creators that return a function instead of an action.
 The [thunk](https://en.wikipedia.org/wiki/Thunk) can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met (i.e. asynchronous or conditional dispatch).
 The inner function receives the store methods `dispatch` and `getState` as parameters.

-The [`@reduxjs/toolkit`] includes the [`redux`](https://github.com/reduxjs/redux) core, [`redux-thunk`](https://github.com/reduxjs/redux-thunk), [`reselect`](https://github.com/reduxjs/reselect), and [`immer`](https://github.com/mweststrate/immer).
 The [`redux-devtools`](https://github.com/reduxjs/redux-devtools) module provides a Redux tab in Chrome DevTools for hot reloading, action replay, and a customizable UI for Redux state debugging.

 The [`@jedmao/redux-mock-store`](https://github.com/jedmao/redux-mock-store) module is a TypeScript fork of [`reduxjs/redux-mock-store`](https://github.com/reduxjs/redux-mock-store), which provides a mock store for testing Redux async action creators and middleware.
 The mock store will create an array of dispatched actions which serve as an action log for tests.